Shah-imran/effects-of-high-intensity-light-adversarial-attack-defence/README.md

 6. **Adversarial Attack Test**: To validate our light noise introduction, we applied a conventional adversarial attack on the model.

-7. **Journal Writing**: We are in the process of documenting our research findings in a journal article, where I am listed as the first author.
+7. **Journal Writing**: We are in the process of documenting our research findings in a journal article.

 ## Findings